tmutton/C.BubbleSort/README.md

 # Bubble sort

-*Ordering a given collection in C*
+*Ordering a collection of numbers with C*

 **Simply compile and run bubblesort.c**